StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ## :fontawesome-solid-list: Elasticsearch

 [Elasticsearch](https://www.elastic.co/elasticsearch) is a robust data indexing and search engine.
-It is used by TheHive to manage data indices efficiently.
+TheHive uses it to manage data indices efficiently.

 !!! note "Elasticsearch support"
     Starting from version 5.3, TheHive supports Elasticsearch 8.0 and 7.x.
 Earlier versions only support Elasticsearch 7.x.

 !!! note "OpenSearch support"
     Starting from version 5.3, TheHive supports [OpenSearch](https://opensearch.org/) for advanced use cases.

+!!! warning "Elasticsearch authentication permissions"
+    The account used for authenticating with Elasticsearch must have [the `manage` cluster privilege](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-privileges.html#privileges-list-cluster).
+This is a mandatory configuration for TheHive to function correctly.
+If you are using an existing Elasticsearch instance, ensure it complies with your internal security policies, as certain configurations might be incompatible.
+Additionally, the account must have [the `all` indices privilege](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-privileges.html#privileges-list-indices), specifically for the `thehive*` indices.

 ### Installation